stratosphereips/StratosphereLinuxIPS/docs/feel_project.md

 In the supervised experiments, we have evaluated two types of models: a Multi-Head model and a Classifier-only model.
 The Multi-Head model was trained on two tasks:
-(i) reconstructing an input feature vector similar to an autoencoder;
+- reconstructing an input feature vector similar to an autoencoder
-(ii) classification of the traffic.
+- classification of the traffic.

 The Classifier-only model was derived from the Multi-Head model by discarding the reconstruction part of the network.
 The rationale behind training the Multi-Head model on